Wisdom Teeth Removal

-The position of the wisdom teeth determine the method of removal.
+The position of the wisdom teeth determines the method of removal.
 A fully erupted third molar can usually be removed like any other tooth, while an impacted wisdom tooth may require surgical extraction with local anesthesia and conscious sedation.
 Recovery following wisdom teeth extraction usually lasts only a few days.

 - Initial consultation will allow the dentist to complete a custom approach for your wisdom teeth extraction.

 - Day of extraction will include the surgery and instructions for at-home care.